solarmobil/stm32h750b/readme.md

-# stm32h750b
+# stm32h750b-dk
-Codebase of the STM32H7 onboard Heliark
+Firmware for the STM32H7 onboard Heliark